 My parents and I would argue over everything I said or did.
-It got a point where it was happening on a daily basis and my parents told me to leave."
+It got to a point where it was happening on a daily basis and eventually, my parents told me to leave."

 "I was 13 years old and it was a cold October night.
-I had nowhere to go, no friends that I could go to, so I was out on the streets.
+I had nowhere to go, no friends that I could turn to, so I was out on the streets.

 I was scared.
-I didn't know what to do or where to go, so I decided to go and sleep in the park near my home.
+I didn't know what to do.
+So I decided to go and sleep in the park near my home.
 It was so cold – I tried to sleep but I couldn't.

 Things become too much

-"Things were going well until 16 – that's when the fighting started again.
+"Things were going well until I turned 16 – that's when the fighting started again.
 I couldn't cope with all the arguments, so I went and stayed at my step sister's house.
 I lived there for four months, before going back to my parent's house.
-It didn't last long as our relationship had completely broken down.
+It didn't last long – our relationship had completely broken down.

 I was referred to a Centrepoint hostel in Sunderland, but my first stay there didn't go well.
-I was 16 and in an area I didn't know, living with people I didn't know.
+I was so young and in an area I didn't know, living with people I didn't know.